 Laflamme expressed interest in acquiring and commercializing the device, known as ‘KneeKG.’
 Emovi was born in 2008 and Fuentes, part of the research team, joined the fledgling company.

 “KneeKG testing can indicate the problem, suggest a treatment plan, and indicate the appropriateness for surgery,” says Fuentes.
 “This has been proven to reduce pain, improve outcomes and improve quality of life.
 In Canada, we have also demonstrated that it can reduce waiting lists for the number of people waiting to see a surgeon.”

 Presently, only 59 per cent of Canadians requiring knee joint replacements receive them within the six-month recommended timeframe, causing unnecessary, excruciating pain.
 More than 75,000 Canadians had knee replacements last year.

 Today, KneeKG is commercialized in the United States, Europe and Canada, but reimbursement for the exam hasn’t yet been approved in Canada.
 Laflamme and Fuentes plan to use the funding from the Arthritis Society Canada’s Ideator Award to work with Arthritis Society Canada to establish an expert panel that can advocate for that change in each province.

 “We want to make this happen for patients,” says Laflamme.
 “I’m passionate about innovation in the medical community, bringing better care to patients and making their lives simpler.”

 Adds Fuentes, “More and more, clinical guidelines support the value of biomechanical markers and the need to assess them with objective and accurate data.
-Having the support of the Arthritis Society is very important for us.”
+Having the support of Arthritis Society Canada is very important for us.”